particle-iot/docs/src/content/firmware.md

 ### controlled()

-Returns Boolean 'true' when the RGB LED is under user control, or 'false' when it is not.
+Returns Boolean `true` when the RGB LED is under user control, or `false` when it is not.

 ```cpp
 // take control of the RGB LED